S. P. Balasubrahmanyam: Early life and background

-Balasubrahmanyam was born in Nellore, in present-day Andhra Pradesh into a Telugu Brahmin family.
+Sripathi Panditaradhyula Balasubrahmanyam was born in Konetammapeta in Nellore district of Andhra Pradesh into a Telugu Brahmin family.
 His father, S. P. Sambamurthy, was a Harikatha artist who also acted in plays.
 His mother was Sakunthalamma, who died on 4 February 2019.
 He had two brothers and five sisters, including singer S. P. Sailaja.
 His son S. P. Charan is also a popular South Indian singer, actor and producer.

-Balasubrahmanyam developed an interest in music at an early age, studied musical notations and learned music.
+Balasubrahmanyam developed an interest in music at an early age, studied musical notations and learned music on his own.
 He enrolled at the JNTU College of Engineering Anantapur with the intention of becoming an engineer.
-He often said that, at the time his only dream was to fulfil his father's ambition and become an engineer and get a government job.
+He said that at the time his only dream was to fulfil his father's ambition and become an engineer and get a government job.

 Balasubrahmanyam continued to pursue music during his engineering studies and won awards at singing competitions.
 He discontinued his studies early due to typhoid and joined as an associate member of the Institution of Engineers, Chennai.
 In 1964, he won the first prize in a music competition for amateur singers organized by the Madras-based Telugu Cultural Organization.

 He was the leader of a light music troupe composed of Anirutta (on the harmonium), Ilaiyaraaja (on guitar and later on harmonium), Baskar (on percussion) and Gangai Amaran (on guitar).
 He was selected as the best singer in a singing competition which was judged by S. P. Kodandapani and Ghantasala.
 Often visiting music composers seeking opportunities, his first audition song was "Nilave Ennidam Nerungadhe".
 It was rendered by veteran playback singer P. B. Sreenivas, who used to write and give him multi-lingual verses in Telugu, Tamil, Hindi, Kannada, Malayalam, Sanskrit, English and Urdu.